Learning in Repeated Interactions on Networks: Results

 Perhaps surprisingly, Theorem \ref{main theorem} shows that adding more agents (thus more information) to the network and expanding the network cannot improve the speed of learning beyond some bound, which is twice the strength of the strongest possible signal, as measured in log-likelihood ratios.
 Indeed, this upper bound on the learning speed implies that more and more information is lost as the size of the network increases.

-For example, for independent binary signals that are equal to the state with probability 0.9, the speed of learning in a social network of any size is bounded by that of ten agents who observe each other's signals directly.\footnote{To see this, given the signal distribution, we calculate the learning rate in the single-agent case, which is approximately equal to $0.51$.
-As discussed in \S \ref{sec:benchmarks}, the learning rate in a network of ten agents with public signals is ten times that in the single-agent case.
-From Theorem \ref{main theorem}, the upper bound $M$ to the equilibrium speed of learning on any social network of any size is approximately $4.4$, which is less than ten times $0.51$.} Thus, a social network of 1,000 agents who observe their neighbors' past actions never learns faster than ten agents who share their private signals.
-Equivalently, they do not learn more than ten times as fast as a single agent.
+For example, for a binary state, binary actions and independent binary signals that are equal to the state with probability 0.9, the speed of learning in a social network of any size is bounded by that of ten agents who observe each other's signals directly.\footnote{To see this, given the signal distribution, we calculate the speed of learning in the single-agent case, which is approximately equal to $0.51$ (see \cite{harel2021rational} for exact expressions for the speed of learning in the binary state case).
+As discussed in \S \ref{sec:benchmarks}, the learning speed in a network of ten agents with public signals is ten times that of the single-agent case.
+From Theorem \ref{main theorem}, the upper bound $M$ to the equilibrium speed of learning is approximately $4.4$, which is less than ten times $0.51$.} Consequently, in any social network, even if there are 1,000 agents who observe their neighbors' past actions, they cannot learn faster than a group of ten agents who share their private signals.
+Equivalently, their speed of learning cannot be more than ten times that of a single agent.
 Thus almost all of the private information in large networks is lost, resulting in inefficient information aggregation.

 The idea behind our proof of Theorem \ref{main theorem} is as follows.
 Intuitively, one might think that larger networks would boost the speed of learning as agents acquire more and more information from their neighbors, as well as indirectly from their neighbors' neighbors etc. However, we argue that the social information gathered from observing neighbors' past actions cannot be too precise.
-Indeed, if that were the case, agents would base their decisions on the social information only.
-As a result, their actions would no longer reveal any information about their private signals, and information aggregation would cease.
+Indeed, if that were the case, agents would base their decisions only on the social information.
+As a result, their actions would no longer reveal any information about their private signals so that information aggregation would cease.
 Thus, social information cannot grow to be much more precise than private information.
 But if agents learn quickly, then their actions provide very precise social information.
-Hence agents cannot learn too quickly.
+Hence, we conclude that agents cannot learn too quickly.

 In sum, regardless of the size of the network, private information must continue to influence agents' decision-making, which can only happen if the social information is not too precise, which in turn can only happen if agents do not learn quickly.
 Moreover, as we state in the next section, $M$ is an upper bound to how fast the precision of private information increases with time (see Lemma \ref{lemma:private_signal} in \S \ref{sec:analysis}), and this bound, too, is independent of the network size.
 Combining these insights, we conclude that the speed of learning in a social network of any size is bounded by $M$.